Illusory superiority: Cognitive tasks

 In Kruger and Dunning's experiments, participants were given specific tasks (such as solving logic problems, analyzing grammar questions, and determining whether jokes were funny), and were asked to evaluate their performance on these tasks relative to the rest of the group, enabling a direct comparison of their actual and perceived performance.

 Results were divided into four groups depending on actual performance and it was found that all four groups evaluated their performance as above average, meaning that the lowest-scoring group (the bottom 25%) showed a very large illusory superiority bias.
 The researchers attributed this to the fact that the individuals who were worst at performing the tasks were also worst at recognizing skill in those tasks.
 This was supported by the fact that, given training, the worst subjects improved their estimate of their rank as well as getting better at the tasks.
 The paper, titled "Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments", won an Ig Nobel Prize in 2000.

-In 2003 Dunning and Joyce Ehrlinger, also of Cornell University, published a study that detailed a shift in people's views of themselves influenced by external cues.
+In 2003, Dunning and Joyce Ehrlinger, also of Cornell University, published a study that detailed a shift in people's views of themselves influenced by external cues.
 Cornell undergraduates were given tests of their knowledge of geography, some intended to positively affect their self-views, others intended to affect them negatively.
 They were then asked to rate their performance, and those given the positive tests reported significantly better performance than those given the negative.

 Daniel Ames and Lara Kammrath extended this work to sensitivity to others, and the subjects' perception of how sensitive they were.
 Research by Burson, Larrick, and Klayman suggests that the effect is not so obvious and may be due to noise and bias levels.

-Dunning, Kruger, and coauthors' latest paper on this subject comes to qualitatively similar conclusions after making some attempt to test alternative explanations.
+Dunning, Kruger, and coauthors' 2008 paper on this subject comes to qualitatively similar conclusions after making some attempt to test alternative explanations.